SciFighters/FtcRobotController/TeamCode/src/main/java/org/firstinspires/ftc/teamcode/centerstage/readme.md

 2. **Initialization**: In the `runOpMode()` method, the robot's hardware components and vision system are initialized using the hardware map.
 Ensure that the hardware map correctly references your robot's components.

-3. **Teleoperation**: The primary teleoperation loop is where you control the robot using the gamepad.
+3. **TeleOperation**: The primary teleOperation loop is where you control the robot using the gamepad.
 Key control features include:
    - Left stick for forward/backward and left/right motion.
    - Right stick for turning.
    - D-pad for fine adjustments in orientation.